hmcts/et-pet-ccd-export/README.md

     Without this, the CCD services that want to access this data from inside docker, will not be able to.

+6.1 'External System' config entries in admin

+  #### multiples_max_claimant_count

+  This allows the office to define the maximum amount of claimants for a multiple.

 7. CCD Document Store - Disallowed types

 At the time of writing, ccd document store will not store RTF and CSV files.
 There is a change going through to the whitelist